rtylerlucas/awildtylerappeared/content/posts/march-in-review-2020.md

 draft: false
 ---

 March tends to be a nice month for me.
 It's the month I was born, and it's the first month that's _not_ February, which is by far my least favorite month of the year.
-The weather has started to turn from doom & gloom to happiness & sunshine.
+The weather turns from doom & gloom to spotted happiness & sunshine.
 Thank God I'm chipper for Marches, because 03/2020 was decidedidly terrible for the rest of humanity.
 Jen & I have been working from home for a full month now.
 Our dogs love it.
 We continue to learn how to adapt to it.

 ## Highlights of March

-{{< instagram B9pJBVolo4Q hidecaption >}}
+{{< instagram B-XKu-NFueu hidecaption >}}

 ### Turned 27 🎉